wvlet/wvlet/website/docs/syntax/expressions.md

 ```sql
 select list_transform([4, 5, 6], x -> x + 1)
 ```
-This query applyes the lambda function `x -> x + 1` to each element of the input array:
+This query applies the lambda function `x -> x + 1` to each element of the input array:
 ```
 ┌────────────┐
 │    arr     │